 The Northeast Dairy Business Innovation Center (NE-DBIC) has identified grass-based dairy farming as a significant market opportunity for farmers in the region.
-The NE-DBIC supports dairy farmers in acquiring the education, skill-building, and resources they need to make the transition to a rotational grazing via two projects:
+The NE-DBIC supports dairy farmers in acquiring the education, skills, and resources they need to make the transition to a rotational grazing via two projects:

 - Grazing Transition